How Much Does a Bathroom Addition Cost in the Bay Area?

 Permits and Timeline

 Every Bay Area city requires building permits for a bathroom addition.
-The permit process includes plan review (2 to 6 weeks), and construction typically takes 6 to 12 weeks on site.
-Total project timeline from design through completion is usually 3 to 6 months.
-Water-efficient fixtures may be required under California plumbing code.
+The permit process includes plan review (2 to 8 weeks depending on jurisdiction), and construction typically takes 6 to 12 weeks on site.
+Total project timeline from design through completion is usually 4 to 7 months.
+Water-efficient fixtures meeting current California plumbing code standards are required, including low-flow toilets (1.28 gpf or less) and WaterSense-labeled faucets.
 Resources on efficient fixtures are available from the National Association of Home Builders.

 How to Save on Bathroom Addition Costs